cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 ### Configure the mock

-Now, to use your mock, this time it takes a bit of effort:
+To use your mock, this time it takes a bit of effort:

-* To test that it was called correctly, you use `.EXPECT()` with defined values.
+* To test that it was called correctly, use `.EXPECT()` with defined values.
-* To have it return player infos in chunks, you use `.Return()`, and make sure the pagination's `NextKey` is populated when necessary.
+* To have it return player infos in chunks, use `.Return()` and make sure the pagination's `NextKey` is populated when necessary.
-* To confirm that one call happens before the other, you use `gomock.InOrder()`.
+* To confirm that one call happens before the other, use `gomock.InOrder()`.

-Imagine that the keeper _has_:
+Imagine that the keeper has:

 ```go
 PlayerInfos: []checkerstypes.PlayerInfo{